Wetbikeboy2500/Resurgence/README.md

 - Embeded a user's featured project into their profile page
 - Embeded Gist content in forums
 - Holiday countdown timer
-- Download button for scratch projects on the page

 Version 11 changes and additions:
 - Smooth transitions and reskins of many pages